Create an account to track your scores

 Question of the Day: ACT Reading

-The point of view from which the passage is told can best be described as that of __________.
+The tone of this passage could best be described as __________.

 Studying for different subjects on the ACT can sometimes require different methods.
 Preparing for the ACT Reading portion, for example, requires different skills than many of the other parts of the test.
 One way to help prepare you for the reading portion of the ACT is to use Varsity Tutors’ Learning Tools Reading Question of the Day.
 By using the Question of the Day, you will receive a daily question to help you not only prepare for specific concepts that you will encounter on the ACT, but also prepare you for the method of the reading portion of the test, which to some is quite different from any other part of the test.
 Whether you need ACT Reading tutoring in New York, ACT Reading tutoring in Chicago, or ACT Reading tutoring in Los Angeles, working one-on-one with an expert may be just the boost your studies need.